MATH 4581 - Classical Mathematical Methods in Engineering

 Makeup Tests

-These will only be given where there is a medical certificate provided, or
+These will only be given where there is a medical certificate provided, or approved university absence.

 Grading Scale